www.scantips.com

 There is no zoom magic in a cropped sensor.
 There is no larger image projection from the same lens.
 A smaller sensor does NOT capture a larger zoomed image.
 There is only the later greater viewing enlargement of a smaller image.
 FWIW, some digital compact cameras provide this same feature (called Digital Zoom), cropping smaller and then resampling an enlargement, which also reduces resolution in the same way.

 So more enlargement is necessary later for viewing the smaller image at a comparable viewing size.
 This enlargement does get our attention, but it is nothing like the resolution of longer focal length zooms on a larger sensor that needs less viewing enlargement.
-To be extreme, viewing a cell phone camera with typical 7x crop factor has to be enlarged 7x more than a full frame sensor (then reducing to 1/7 resolution remaining), so there is in fact a real advantage of the larger image (especially for printing).
+To be extreme, viewing a cell phone camera with typical 7x Crop Factor has to be enlarged 7x more than a full frame sensor (then reducing to 1/7 resolution remaining), so there is in fact a real advantage of the larger image (especially for printing).
 Even if both cameras had the same megapixels, enlarging one 7x more reduces resolution to 1/7 in the viewed image.
 This may still be acceptable for your snapshots (which are often never printed), but it is certainly important in important images, like those we might hope to sell, or that might want a large print.

 Example of zoomimg in the editor

-Zoomed in a photo editor
+and then zoomed in a photo editor.

 So do realize that you can get exactly this same zoomed illusion from any existing old image, by simply cropping your image smaller and then enlarging it more to view it at the same size as an uncropped copy again.
 That's what a camera's smaller "cropped" sensor does.
 The smaller image must then be shown enlarged more for viewing.
 It is not "free", more enlargement costs the loss of some of the resolution.
 But if instead a longer camera lens had zoomed it, then the sensor digitizes that larger lens view at full resolution.
 The only difference the smaller sensor contributes is just a smaller original image (which is the definition of "cropped").
-The cropped image is in fact just a smaller image that must be enlarged more for viewing.
+The cropped image is just a smaller image that must be enlarged more for viewing.
 More enlargement is necessary later, just to view the smaller image at the same viewing size.
 Much more discussion and examples of this illusion below.

 Regarding Equivalent Focal Length, we can hear Incorrect notions on the internet, but the Correct facts should instead be obvious: The lens that we are actually using still always does exactly the same thing regardless of sensor size.
 Crop Factor (which is just sensor size) CANNOT physically change either the focal length or the effective f/stop of any lens.
 Those definitions DO NOT involve sensor size.
 The ONLY possible thing that can and does happen is that the Field of View captured by a smaller sensor is reduced (view is cropped to sensor size).
 The convention is that the lens with so-called Equivalent Focal Length is instead used on a DIFFERENT camera which has a Full Frame sensor (same as a 35 mm film frame size camera), for it to then show the same Field of View there as is seen by our lens on our digital camera sensor.
 This can be useful to the many of us that are long familiar with using 35 mm film cameras, to know what to expect from lenses on a new digital camera.
 It likely won't have much meaning to a novice without 35 mm experience.